ibm-cloud-docs/power-iaas/at-events.md

 You can create an activity tracker instance and provision it in the same region where your data center is located.

 The {{site.data.keyword.powerSys_notm}} workspaces running in various regions or data center will send events to activity tracker instances in their respective regions effective from 29 January 2024.
+You must create and provision instances of activity tracker in the respective regions where your Workspaces reside for continued access to {{site.data.keyword.powerSys_notm}} Activity Tracker events.
+If you want to export activity Tracker events, see [Exporting Activity Tracker events](/docs/activity-tracker?topic=activity-tracker-export).
 {: important}

 The following table shows the data center and its corresponding regions where you can deploy an activity tracker instance: